 - Kilaeua Iki Trail

 - Night swimming with Manta Rays in Kona

 All three times I’ve been to the Big Island, I’ve stayed at the Fairmont Orchid on the Kohala Coast.
 When we return next month we are staying in a villa in the Pauoa Beach Neighborhood which is right next door to the Orchid and has use of this same beach which always seems to be this calm and is great for kids.

 The Orchid has a wonderful “Spa Without Walls”.
 You can choose to have a massage in a hut by the waterfall (above) or by the ocean.

-Check out some of our other Big Island adventures with kids: exploring Volcanoes National Park, our favorite snorkeling experiences and riding ATVs in Hawi.
+Check out this Ultimate Guide to Big Island Adventures with Teens: as well as exploring Volcanoes National Park, our favorite snorkeling experiences and riding ATVs in Hawi.